-When putting together a poetry essay, you will want to have as wide of a range of ways that you address the poem as possible.
-Here are a number of elements of any poem that you may wish to discuss when writing your essay – if you find that you haven’t mentioned these aspects, add them to your analysis if possible.
+When analyzing a poem (or putting together a poetry essay), you will want to have as wide of a range of ways that you address the poem as possible.
+Here are a number of elements of any poem that you may wish to discuss – if you find that you haven’t mentioned these aspects when you are annotating a poem or writing an essay, add them to your analysis if possible.

 Images and Symbolism

 Throughout most of this list, you have to trust that there are no accidents in literature, especially in poetry.
 That’s especially true for imagery and symbolism.
 Trust yourself.
 What images does the poet evoke, and why did the poet use these particular images?
 Are there any places where you can make a reasonable interpretation of something symbolic?

 This really is a part of “Word Choice,” I suppose, but it’s worthwhile to look at the sound of the language that the poet uses, not just the connotative meaning of the words.
 Poets can subtly shift the feel of a poem by deploying gentler, or harsher sounds.
 Think of euphony, cacophony, alliteration, assonance, consonance, anything that deals with the SOUND of the words of the poem.
 Aim to give some interpretation that gets into the way the poem sounds.

 You really ought to make some statement about the choice of the title.
 Even if it feels really obvious, there are loads of other options available in any poem.
 Rilke’s The Panther could easily have been called The Cage or At the Zoo or even To a Panther.
 If the poem has an epigraph, you may discuss it if it helps.